grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

  |> yield(name: "mean")
 ```

 Note in the above that we are calculating the difference between the actual and the setpoint.
 The way Grafana parses the result from InfluxDB is that if a _value column is found, it is assumed to be a time-series.
-The quick workaround is to add the following:
+The quick workaround is to add the following `rename()` function:

 ```flux
  |> rename(columns: {_value: "something"})